TERMS & CONDITIONS

 to knowingly transmit any data, send or upload any material that contains viruses, Trojan horses, worms, time-bombs, keystroke loggers, spyware, adware or any other harmful programs or similar computer code designed to adversely affect the operation of any computer software or hardware.

-not to reproduce, duplicate, copy or re-sell any part of our site in contravention of the provisions of the Timeline User Terms
+not to reproduce, duplicate, copy or re-sell any part of our site in contravention of the provisions of the TetherX User Terms

 not to access without authority, interfere with, damage or disrupt: